KomodoPlatform/developer-docs/docs/basic-docs/smart-chains/smart-chain-setup/common-runtime-parameters.md

 ## regtest

-`regtest` instructs the coin daemon to run a regression test network.
-Typically, the user will create a disposable asset chain for these purposes.
-The asset-chain coin supply parameter is not required in this instance.
+`regtest` instructs the Smart Chain daemon to run a regression test network.
+Typically, the user will create a disposable Smart Chain for these purposes.
+The [ac_supply](../basic-docs/smart-chains/smart-chain-setup/smart-chain-customizations.html#ac-supply) parameter is not required in this instance.

 (A regression-test network is a useful tool for rapid trial and testing.
-[Please reach out to us](https://komodoplatform.com/discord) if you are curious to implement this tool in your workflow and are unfamiliar with how it is done.)
+[Please reach out to us](https://komodoplatform.com/discord) if you are curious to implement this tool in your workflow and are unfamiliar with the process.)

 #### :pushpin: Examples: